John Ernest of Nassau-Siegen (1582–1617): In the service of the Venetian Republic

-The signing of the Twelve Years’ Truce and the end of the War of the Jülich Succession deprived John Ernest of the opportunity to distinguish himself further.
+The signing of the Twelve Years' Truce and the end of the War of the Jülich Succession deprived John Ernest of the opportunity to distinguish himself further.
 In 1616 the Republic of Venice under Doge Giovanni Bembo requested assistance from the States General of the Netherlands in its struggle with Archduke Ferdinand of Inner Austria over the borders of Istria and Friuli and the protection which Ferdinand granted to the Uskoks, notorious pirates in the Adriatic Sea.
+After these Uskoks, this war between Venice and Inner Austria was called the Uskok War.
 The request concerned foot soldiers and cavalry.
 John Ernest obtained permission from the States General in a resolution of 3 October 1616 to enter the service of the Venetian Republic with a regiment of foot soldiers.
 The permission concerned a leave of absence from State service for one year to enable him to take command of 3,000 men.

 On 2 March 1617, John Ernest, at the head of his soldiers, left the shipstead of Texel and, after a prosperous journey, arrived in Venice on 4 April.
 There John Ernest was received with joy.
 The Doge of Venice had previously granted him the rank and title of General of the Dutch Armed Forces.

 John Ernest arrived with his troops at Gradisca, a small but strong Austrian town in the County of Gorizia, on the River Isonzo, which had been besieged in vain by the Venetians for a long time.
 Initially, two enemy sconces were conquered by the Dutch, but when John Ernest wanted to take advantage of the terror of the besieged, the commander of the Venetians prevented him from doing so.
 John Ernest remained with his troops before Gradisca, and no doubt this city would have collapsed if the peace had not been signed shortly before.
 John Ernest did not live to see the signing of the peace; he died shortly before in Udine of dysentery.
 The auxiliary army of John Ernest and also the troops of some other Dutch leaders dwindled away in a few years.
 The leaders were involved in conflicts or died.
 In the years 1619 and 1620, many of the survivors returned to the homeland.